titlo10/AutoMarker/README.md

 ---

-## 📖 Description
+## 📖 What it does

-**AutoMarker** is a utility Fabric mod for Minecraft, specifically designed for content creators, speedrunners, and players using **ReplayMod**.

-The mod automatically places markers on the ReplayMod timeline when specific in-game events occur.
-No need to manually log timestamps or spend hours searching for highlights in long recordings!
+AutoMarker is a Fabric mod that hooks into ReplayMod and drops timeline markers whenever something noteworthy happens in-game.
+No more scrubbing through hours of footage looking for that one moment.

 ---

 ## ✨ Features

-The mod currently supports automatic marker generation for the following events:

-*   💀 **Player Deaths:** Every time you die, a marker named `"Player Died"` is placed on the recording.
-Perfect for capturing bloopers and fails.
+*   💀 **Player Deaths** — places a `"Player Died"` marker every time you die.
+Good for bloopers, speedrun resets, or just knowing where it all went wrong.
-*   🏆 **Advancements & Achievements:** Automatically drops a marker like `"Advancement: [Advancement Name]"` when you complete an advancement, allowing you to jump straight to milestone moments.
+*   🏆 **Advancements** — drops a `"Advancement: [Name]"` marker when you complete one.
+Jump straight to milestone moments without guessing timestamps.
-*   💬 **Chat Keywords:** The mod monitors the game chat.
-If a message contains any of your defined keywords (e.g., `marker`), it immediately places a marker like `"Chat: [Keyword]"`.
-This is extremely useful for:
-    *   Stream/donation integration.
-    *   Quickly bookmarks via typing in chat.
-    *   Tracking specific server plugin logs.
+*   💬 **Chat Keywords** — watches the chat for words you define.
+When a match appears, it places a `"Chat: [Keyword]"` marker.
+Handy for stream/donation alerts, quick manual bookmarks, or catching server plugin messages.

 ---

 ## ⚙️ Configuration

-You can customize the mod either via the in-game settings GUI or by editing the configuration file directly.

-### 🎮 In-Game Settings GUI
+### 🎮 In-Game GUI

 1. Install **Mod Menu** for Fabric.
-2. Go to the mods list, select **AutoMarker**, and click **Configure**.
+2. Open the mods list, select **AutoMarker**, and click **Configure**.
-3. Alternatively, press **`K`** (default hotkey) in-game to instantly open the configuration screen.
+3. Or press **`K`** in-game to open the config screen directly.

-4. From the GUI, you can:
-   * Toggle death markers on or off.
-   * Toggle advancement markers on or off.
-   * Enter comma-separated keywords for the chat listener (e.g., `marker, highlight, raid`).
+From there you can toggle death and advancement markers, and enter comma-separated keywords for the chat listener (e.g. `marker, highlight, raid`).

-### 📂 Configuration File
+### 📂 Config File

-The settings are saved in your Minecraft directory under `.minecraft/config/replaymod_auto_markers.json`.
+Settings are saved to `.minecraft/config/replaymod_auto_markers.json`.

-Example structure:
 ```json
 {
   "enableDeaths": true,